Moduli spaces of rational curves on Fano threefolds: Introduction

 \begin{theo} Let $X$ be a smooth Fano threefold.
 Let $M$ be a component of $\overline{\Rat}(X)$ such that the curves parametrized by $M$ sweep out a proper subvariety $Y \subsetneq X$.
 Then either: \begin{itemize} \item $Y$ is swept out by a family of $-K_{X}$-lines, or \item $Y$ is an exceptional divisor for a birational contraction on $X$. \end{itemize} \end{theo}

 Our second result identifies the dominant families of rational curves such that the evaluation map for the universal family fails to have connected fibers.

-\begin{theo} Let $X$ be a smooth Fano threefold.
+\begin{theo} Let $X$ be a smooth Fano threefold such that $-K_X$ is very ample.
 Let $M$ be a component of $\overline{\Rat}(X)$ and let $\mathcal{C} \to M$ denote the corresponding component of $\overline{M}_{0,1}(X)$.
-Suppose that the evaluation map $ev: \mathcal{C} \to X$ is dominant but does not have connected fibers.
+Suppose that the evaluation map $ev: \mathcal{C} \to X$ is dominant but a general fiber is not irreducible.
 Then either: \begin{itemize} \item $M$ parametrizes a family of stable maps whose images are $-K_{X}$-conics, or \item $M$ parametrizes a family of curves contracted by a del Pezzo fibration $\pi: X \to Z$. \end{itemize} \end{theo}